pascalwhoop/pascalbrokmeier.de_v3/content/about.md

 to explore classes such as Decision Theory and Evolunionary and Behavior Psychology next to my main themes.

 After University  I moved to Belgium to work for *Space Applications Services* on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for *Data Minded*.
 Finally, I joined McKinsey in late 2020.

 Looking at tech, I have a broad technical knowledge of a variety of systems.
 Drop me in a project that requires numerous systems to talk to each other and work together and I tend to find my way around and get it to work.
 Recognising the right people to talk to and working to keep my team productive is a key component of this.
 I am a certified *Professional Data Engineer and Cloud Architect for the Google Cloud Platform*.
 I also have a bit of a passion for IT privacy and security.
-Currently, I mostly work with Kubernetes, AWS, terraform and BigData tech like Spark and Kafka.
+Currently, I mostly work with __Kubernetes, AWS, terraform and BigData tech like Spark and Kafka__.
 According to some colleagues I'm also pretty fun to watch interacting with my shell.
 Happy to share some tricks and learn some new ones as well.

 From a social perspective, I have volunteered a number of years in the [Erasmus Student Network](https://esn.org/about), where I was appointed as the National Partnership